RomanLut/hx-esp32-cam-fpv/README.md

 Air unit calculates 3 coefficients which are used to adjust compression quality, where 8 is minumum compressoin level and each coefficient can increase it up to 63.

-Theoretical maximum bandwidth of current Wifi rate is multipled by 0.7 (70%), divided by FEC redundancy (**/FEC_n * FEC_k**) and divided by FPS.
+Theoretical maximum bandwidth of current Wifi rate is multipled by 0.5 (50%), divided by FEC redundancy (**/FEC_n * FEC_k**) and divided by FPS.
 The result is target frame size.

-Additionally, compression level is limited when air unit DVR is enabled; it is 1.2MB/sec frame data for **ESP32** and 1.6MB/sec for **esp32s3sense**.
-Theoretically, compression level can be better on 36Mbps+ wifi rate if DVR is stopped.
+Additionally, compression level is limited by maximum SD write speed when air unit DVR is enabled; it is 1.9MB/sec frame data for **ESP32/esp32s3sense**.

-Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower then expected).
-This is most limiting factor.
+Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower then expected). **This is the most limiting factor**.

 Adaptive compression is key component of **hx-esp32-cam-fpv**.
 Without adaptive compression, compression level have to be set to so low quality, that system became unusable.